cobyj33/tmedia/doc/BUILD.md

 questions, or criticisms, please don't hesitate to leave an issue on Github at https://github.com/cobyj33/tmedia/issues with any questions

-This document serves as a simple way to

 ### Dependencies (Handled by the user)

 * [curses**](https://invisible-island.net/ncurses/) - Terminal Output